 9. Apply two coats of primer.
 Debate whether or not a white lamp would work because the project would be finished, but continue on with the hopes of creating lamp magic in your heart.

 10. Apply three coats of summer squash spray paint to your primed lamp.
 Forget to take photos of this part because it takes three days to complete because you keep forgetting that you are in the middle of a super important lamp project and only remember when you walk past it on the front porch.
 When your husband asks why the lamp is still on the porch, just tell him you want to make sure each coat is thoroughly dry.
 Once you decide it is “dry”, hit it up with a light coat of spray gloss.

 Behold, the hotness.

 I spent more than I thought I would, but the new shade was a necessity.
-It did originally come with a shade, but it was mega gross and smelled like cigarette smoke/meth.
+It originally came with a shade, but it was mega gross and smelled like cigarette smoke/meth.

 Project budget breakdown:

 1 linen lamp shade-$25 (Target)